NIEM/NIEM.github.io/reference/artifacts/index.md

 ---
-  title: Model Artifacts
+  title: Conformant Artifacts
-  short: Model Artifacts
+  short: Artifacts
   icon: fa-sitemap
   description: Learn about the kinds of files that make up NIEM releases and IEPDs.
   links: